greenelab/hetontology/README.md

 + the [Human Disease Ontology](http://disease-ontology.org/)
 + the [Uberon](http://uberon.org) of anatomical structures

+Each ontology is configured according to its properties file (see  for example [`application-doid.properties`](ontology-config/application-doid.properties)).
+Currently, ontology annotations, such as Gene Ontology Annotations (term–gene associations) are not included.

 See [this discussion](https://github.com/EBISPOT/OLS/issues/104 "EBISPOT/OLS#104: Creating a Neo4j instance of an ontology") for additional information.

 ## Execution